 - Professional certification and licensure

 The administrative superior must be either a supervisor of the employee or an appropriate administrative official.
 An appropriate administrative official must report to the administrative superior and cannot report to the employee.
-For example, a fiscal officer who reports to a dean, may be designated by the dean to provide administrative superior approvals.
+For example, a division business & finance officer who reports to a dean may be designated by the dean to provide administrative superior approvals.
 In no case may an employee approve his or her own expenses.